16 Ways Adult Loneliness Is Connected To Childhood Trauma

 14. You find it hard to ask for help.

 If your needs were dismissed, or you were made to feel burdensome as a child, you might struggle to ask for help as an adult.
-This can lead to a sense of isolation, as you try to handle everything on your own.
+It can lead to a sense of isolation, as you try to handle everything on your own.
 You might push away offers of support, inadvertently reinforcing your loneliness.

 15. You have a fear of conflict.